 Yet God’s foundation is firm and stands strong.
 We would do well to remember that.
 Apostasy produces scandals in the church.
 This is especially true when those who are well-known and have brilliant reputations commit it.
 But God’s foundation stands firm.

 Using different types of pots within the same house Paul shows both the elect and non-elect are in the church.
 Many have and will have a show of piety and zeal and then fall away.
 We should not let that trouble us.
 We should acknowledge that God’s providence allows it.
 It all works to the glory of God.
 Just as the master of the house may use a chamber pot (dishonorable use) and a wine glass (honorable use) so God even uses the wicked.

 Many may use this passage to counter what Paul says in Romans 9:16.
 “So then it depends not on human will or exertion, but on God, who has mercy.”
 They try to make the claim that when Paul is saying it is within our power to clean ourselves up.
 In doing so they are using a poor exegetical technique.
 The 3 rules of exegetics are context, context, and context.
 Paul is not addressing the cause or our election here as he is in Romans 9.
 Rather here is a warning about evil men and a call to their repentance.

-Like little children what everyone to think they are special.
+Like little children want everyone to think they are special.
 Their drawings are beautiful.
-Their prose are delightful.
-Those trying to impress with new found doctrine and insights are like little children.
+Their proses are delightful.
+Those trying to impress with new-found doctrine and insights are like little children.
 We are to run from the attraction of those things.
 Only children go after them.
 We are to pursue righteousness, faith, love, and peace.
 But we are not to do it alone.
 We are to pursue them with those who call on the Lord from a pure heart.

 We are not to pursue arguments but to teach.
 When engaged in theological debates ask this question.
-What are you trying to win the argument or are you pursuing the truth?
+Are you trying to win the argument or are you pursuing the truth?